Tuva Halse: Biography

 Tuva Karen Halse was born in Molde in 1999.
-She studied at the Bekkevoll Junior High School, then the Molde High School, and simultaneously followed the music programme of the Molde Kulturskole.
+She studied at the Bekkevoll Junior High School, then the Molde High School, and simultaneously followed the music programme of the Molde kulturskole.
+She composes music since childhood.
 She turned to jazz violin when Arne Torvik, her piano teacher since the age of 13, introduced her to jazz, and encouraged her to play it on the violin.
 He also drew her attention to the music of Mathias Eick.
 Listening to Ola Kvernberg at Moldejazz in 2016 was also a decisive experience which initiated her interest in jazz music, showing the diversity of ways a violin can be used.
 One of her first experiences with a jazz orchestra was with the Lærlingan, a big band of Molde high school students led by Rolf Magnus Orø with which she played for instance at Moldejazz in 2017.
 Halse claims a musical lineage with Adam Bałdych, and cited him as the musician who ultimately motivated her to become the musician who she is.
 Halse cited Chet Baker, Kenny Wheeler, Pat Metheny, Ola Kvernberg and Arne Torvik as other influences.
 She defines herself as a melancholic musician playing "mountain jazz", and says that she "feels at home" in the complex Nordic jazz idiom.